 When it comes down to it, many experts say there are no major differences between the canned wet food and dry kibble.
 In the end, it all depends on your dog’s needs and preferences, as well as your lifestyle.

-Many dog owners give their furry friends a mix of both wet and dry food to add variety and ensure they meet all their dog’s needs.
+Many dog owners give their furry friends a mix of both wet and dry food to add variety and ensure they meet all their dog’s nutritional needs.

 It’s important to note that it’s not necessary to feed both types of food to ensure your dog has a balanced well-rounded diet, but quality of food is important.